ibm-cloud-docs/containers/storage-block-vpc.md

     ```
     {: pre}

 8. Create another configuration file for your PVC.
 In order for the PVC to match the PV that you created earlier, you must choose the same value for the storage size and access mode.
 In your storage class field, enter an empty string value to match your PV.
-If any of these fields don't match the PV, then a new PV and a {{site.data.keyword.blockstorageshort}} instance are created automatically via dynamic provisioning.
+If any of these fields don't match the PV, then a new PV and a {{site.data.keyword.block_storage_is_short}} instance are created automatically via dynamic provisioning.

     ```yaml
     apiVersion: v1